 But that's not all of it.
 Humour prevails in Taboo.
-Philippe challenges his guests to hit the streets in some hilarious candid camera scenes.
-And then he does what he does best: doing stand-up comedy.
-He does an entire comedy-set on every topic with his new made friends on the front seats of a venue packed with people who are confronted with the same issue.
+Philippe remains Flanders most popular comedian and he does what he does best: stand-up comedy.
+Philippe performs a comedy set on every topic, with his new friends front row, at a venue packed with people who are in the same situation.

 All these ingredients blend into Taboo.
-It is the very first Philippe Geubels tv-show for één and a unique mix of human interest and comedy, trying to blow some fresh air into ponderous themes, connecting people through humour.
+It is the very first Philippe Geubels tv-show for één and it's a unique mix of human interest and comedy, connecting people through humour.

 The remarkable qualities of Taboo didn't go unnoticed abroad.
 In Australia, Switzerland and Canada a remake has already aired.
 At this very moment, production is under way in Spain.
 Options to produce Taboo are sold to the USA, England, France, Sweden, Denmark and Norway.